-The start of the process is a written, detailed quotation which provides an itemized list of individual costs for your consideration.
-We will take the time to help you make the right choices for you.
-The Canadian Electrical Code is the minimum standard which ALL Electrical Contractors must adhere to.
-It is lacking in many areas.
+We start the process with a written, detailed quotation.
+This has the itemized list of individual costs for your consideration.
+We always take the time to help you make the right choices.

-- Could be reached on the phone in a timely manner during our business hours to schedule a appointment for quotation.
+- Being accessible through phone during business hours to schedule an appointment for a quotation

-- Scheduled a specific start and finish date and delivered sufficient manpower to make it happen.
+- Scheduling a specific start and finish date

-- Handled all arrangements with Electrical Safety Authority (ESA) and your Local Distribution Company (LDC).
+- Handling all arrangements with the Electrical Safety Authority (ESA) and your Local Distribution Company (LDC)

-- Walked you through your entire home to ensure that you are satisfied.
+- Walking you through your entire home to ensure your satisfaction

-- Treated you and your home with respect and courtesy.
+- Treating you and your home with respect and courtesy

-- Encouraged you to provide honest feedback so we can constantly improve.
+- Encourage you to provide honest feedback for our constant improvement

-In many cases, insulation is installed over knob and tube wiring and that increases the chances for fire to break out.
-As the wires are quoted with rubber cloth for insulation, the extra layer of insulation does not leave any space for the heat to dissipate that gets build-up when the current is flowing through the wires.
-This can turn into a very serious hazard and might lead to the knob and tube rewiring.
+Insulation is typically installed over knob and tube wiring.
+That increases the chances for a fire to break out.
+The extra layer of rubber cloth insulation leaves little space for heat to dissipate.
+There could be build up when current is flowing through the wires.
+This can potentially be hazardous and can lead to serious issues with your knob and tube wiring.

 Absence of Ground Wire

-The absence of ground wire also makes the knob & tube wiring unsafe to be used with modern three-prong appliances and other devices.
-This creates greater danger for the electronics and increases the chances of fire which can put your loved ones safety in danger.
+The absence of ground wire makes the aluminum knob and tube wiring unsafe for modern, three-pronged appliances and devices.
+This can lead to danger and increase the chances of fire.

 - What is “Knob and Tube” type wiring?